Roisin Kennedy

 Dr. Róisín Kennedy is an Irish art critic and curator.

-Kennedy is a graduate of University College Dublin and of the University of Edinburgh.
-She was awarded an Arts Council Bursary in Curatorship by the Arts Council in 1998 for which she curated and catalogued the historic and contemporary state collection at Dublin Castle, and wrote Dublin Castle Art.
+Kennedy is a graduate of University College Dublin and University of Edinburgh.
+She was awarded an Arts Council Bursary in Curatorship, in 1998, for which she curated and catalogued the historic and contemporary state collection at Dublin Castle, and wrote Dublin Castle Art.
 (1999).
 She is former Yeats Curator at the National Gallery of Ireland, (2006–08), where she curated The Fantastic in Irish Art and Masquerade and Spectacle: The Travelling Fair in the Work of Jack B. Yeats in 2007.